 In the midst of movement and chaos, keep stillness inside of you.

-In physics, motion is the change in position of an object concerning its surroundings in a given interval of time.
+In physics, motion is the change in the object's position concerning its surroundings in a given time interval.
 Motion is mathematically described in terms of displacement, distance, velocity, acceleration, and speed.
 The movement of a body is observed by attaching a frame of reference to an observer and measuring the change in position of the body relative to that frame.

 As there is no absolute frame of reference, absolute motion cannot be determined.
 Thus, everything in the universe can be considered to be moving.

-Motion applies to various physical systems: to objects, bodies, matter particles, matter fields, radiation, radiation fields, radiation particles, curvature and space-time.
-One can also speak of motion of images, shapes and boundaries.
-So, the term motion, in general, signifies a continuous change in the configuration of a physical system in space.
-For example, one can talk about motion of a wave or about the motion of a quantum particle, where the configuration consists of probabilities of occupying specific positions.
+Motion applies to various physical systems: objects, bodies, matter particles, matter fields, radiation, radiation fields, radiation particles, curvature and space-time.
+One can also speak of the motion of images, shapes and boundaries.
+So, the term motion generally signifies a continuous change in the configuration of a physical system in space.
+For example, one can talk about the motion of a wave or about the motion of a quantum particle, where the configuration consists of probabilities of occupying specific positions.

 in June 2019.